Julia (daughter of Tigranes VI of Armenia)

 Julia was a Herodian Princess who lived in the 1st century and possibly in the 2nd century in the Roman Empire.

 She was of Jewish, Nabataean, Edomite, Greek, Armenian and Persian ancestry.
 Julia was the daughter of the Herodian Prince, later King, Tigranes VI of Armenia and his wife Opgalli.
 In the spring of 58 her father was crowned as King of Armenia by Roman Emperor Nero in Rome and ruled there until 63.
 Julia had a brother called Gaius Julius Alexander, who was the Roman Client King of the Kingdom of Cetis, a small region in Cilicia.

-Her paternal grandparents were the Judean Prince Alexander and his unnamed wife.
-Through her father, Julia was the great, granddaughter of Cappadocian Princess Glaphyra and Judean Prince Alexander.
+Her paternal grandparents were the Judean Prince Alexander and his wife, whose name is unknown.
+Through her father, Julia was the great granddaughter of Cappadocian Princess Glaphyra and Judean Prince Alexander.
 Julia was the great, great granddaughter of King Archelaus of Cappadocia, King of Judea Herod the Great and his wife Mariamne.
 Julia along with her brother and father were last the known descendants of the Kings of Cappadocia.

 Little is known on Julia's life.
 At an unknown date Julia married a Roman Senator called Marcus Plancius Varus.
 Varus was a prominent and wealthy Roman, who owned large estates in Galatia.
 Varus served as a Proconsul in Bithynia and later in Pontus during the reign of Roman Emperor Vespasian who ruled in the Roman Empire 69–79.

 After Varus concluded his term as a Proconsul, he and Julia settled in Perga, the capital of the Roman province of Pamphylia.
 Julia became a priestess and served in the temple of the Ancient Greek Goddess Artemis in Perga.
 Artemis was the most important Goddess in Perga.

 Julia bore Varus two children who were: